todiane/cycle-of-life-p2/README.md

 - The link from the game to the winner and loser pages has been tested along with the buttons on each page to ensure they go to the correct place.

+- The link to the thank you page from the win and lose pages has been tested along with the button to return to the game that is available on the thank you page.

 - All links to external pages in the social media footer have been checked and open in a new window.

 - I tested that all parts of the game work including the score area and game selection area plus the additonal webpages and their buttons.

-- I tested that the instructions were easy to understand.
+- I tested that the instructions were easy to understand for a 10 year old, by asking my grand daughter.

 ## **Validator Testing**